 Enjoyment of the outdoors this summer as we use the outdoor space to splash, grow, play and for the joy and opportunities that brings.

-One final thought as I close.
-Jesus spoke in Luke 4 of the spirit of the Lord being upon him to proclaim good news to the poor, proclaim freedom for the prisoners, proclaim recovery of sight to the blind, set the oppressed Free and to proclaim the year of the Lord’s favour.
+One final thought as I close; Jesus spoke in Luke 4 of the spirit of the Lord being upon him to proclaim good news to the poor, proclaim freedom for the prisoners, proclaim recovery of sight to the blind, set the oppressed free and to proclaim the year of the Lord’s favour.
 I would love for us to make many of these proclamations at Smarties in Jesus name.

-Anyone interested knowing more about Smarties please don’t hesitate to get in touch.
-We are always looking for volunteers to add to our team My details are in the church directory or you can contact me via email.
-Smarties@trinitytewkesbury.org.uk
+Anyone interested in knowing more about Smarties please don’t hesitate to get in touch.
+We are always looking for volunteers to add to our team My details are in the church directory or you can contact me via email at Smarties@trinitytewkesbury.org.uk

-Thanks for reading and praying
+Thanks for reading and praying,

 Rachael Elliott